Face Masks Wanted

 -During Mass, please be aware and follow all direction from Fr.
 Di Bacco, the ushers, and other volunteers.
 There will be new protocols for seating, where you may walk and stand, and how to receive communion.
 Please be flexible, as some of our routines will have changed!

 Please watch the video from the diocese demonstrating some of the new guidelines for attending Mass.
+We also have a video in our Facebook group that shows the procedures and layout in our church.

 Our 8:30am Mass will be broadcast on the radio on 1300AM WCLG & 92.1FM, and TuneIn channel Morgan 92.1.
-We will live stream our 8:30am Mass to facebook until we resume music during Mass.
+We will live stream our 8:30am Mass on facebook until we resume music during Mass.

 You can still visit dwc.org/mass for live-streamed daily and weekend Mass.